Dr Romain Briest | Paediatric Neurologist

 Professional roles, training and experience.

-Dr Briest combines his private practice with a public appointment at the Women’s and Children’s Hospital.
-He sees patients privately at Prosper Paediatrics at 20 Mann Terrace, North Adelaide.
+Dr Briest combines his private practice at Prosper Paediatrics with a public appointment at the Women’s and Children’s Hospital.

 He is a member of the RACP’s Australian and New Zealand Child Neurology Society and the Epilepsy Society of Australia, having gained admission to the College in 2021.